gazebosim/sdf_tutorials/composition/legacy_behavior.md

 A joint in a child model can access a link in the parent model or a sibling model with the syntax `model_name::link_name`.
-However, this is not recommended as it requires hard coding the name of the parent sibling model in the definition of the child model.
+However, this is not recommended as it breaks encapsulation.
+The model is no longer standalone, and requires hard coding the name of the parent sibling model in the definition of the child model.

 <!--# References-->